-Grief is an emotion that occurs after the loss of a loved one.
+Grief is an emotion that occurs after loss, especially the loss of a loved one.
 Symptoms of grief may be denial, shock, guilt, or anger.
-The trauma that is experienced from a loss of this kind can be all consuming and debilitating, leading to substance abuse or the development of other mental health problems.
+The trauma experienced from a loss of this kind can be all-consuming and debilitating, causing some individuals to turn to drugs and alcohol to cope or develop other mental health problems.

 Grief can be a cause of major depressive disorder.
 When clinical depression is diagnosed, the person may have reached the level where they feel that there is no way to overcome their feelings.
 They may turn to drugs or alcohol to calm the pain of grief and depression’s dangerous symptoms like chronic exhaustion, agitation, insomnia, and suicidal ideation.

-Substance abuse is when a person is consuming unhealthy amounts of drugs or alcohol.
+Substance abuse is characterized by the unhealthy consumption of drugs or alcohol.
 For alcohol addiction, people may show a change in behavior, like lying or hiding their excessive alcohol consumption.
-Changes in physical appearance (paleness, bloodshot eyes, redness), nausea, shaking, tremors, headaches, and severe blackouts are all signs of chronic alcohol abuse.
+Changes in physical appearance, nausea, shaking, tremors, headaches, and severe blackouts are signs of chronic alcohol abuse.

-Drug addiction signs are similar, though drug abuse may also include itching and scratching.
+The signs of drug addiction are similar, though drug abuse may also include itching and scratching.
 A common sign of drug addiction would be visible bruises, infections, or marks on the skin.
 The visible marks may be the injection or entry point for the substance.

 When people turn to drugs or alcohol, they do it to drown out overwhelming pain.
-Suppressing or altering grief through mood changing substances may provide fleeting comfort, but it will result in dangerous long-term issues.
+Suppressing or altering grief through mood-changing substances may provide fleeting comfort, resulting in dangerous long-term issues.
 While drugs or alcohol lure people with the promise of a euphoric escape, the fixation on that feeling is how chemical dependencies develop.

 While people experiencing paralyzing grief should never block their pain with substances, they often do.
 Grief can be crushing and paralyzing, and many feel that they have no other choice but to pacify the pain.